What features are on your roadmap?

 How much does this app cost?

-Pricing has not been set yet, but Mimestream will be a paid app.
+Pricing has not been set yet, and won't be determined until closer to 1.0.

 Why will this app cost money?

 Mimestream's core business is developing high quality e-mail software.
-Instead of monetizing your e-mail data for advertising or market research purposes, Mimestream generates revenue by charging for software licenses.
+Instead of monetizing your e-mail data for advertising or market research purposes, Mimestream generates revenue by charging for our software.

 Do you offer an enterprise site license?